stulluk/my-git-helpers/README.md

 **Options:**
 - `--months=N` : Show branches with commits in the last N months (default: 6)
-- `--details`  : Show detailed commit history for each branch (last 10 commits)
+- `--details`  : Show detailed commit history for each branch (last 10 commits with date, SHA, author, and subject)

 **Examples:**
 ```bash